cferdinandi/vanilla-js-academy/content/teams.md

 Want to maximize the ROI on your training investment?
 I offer a variety of ways to do that, from additional learning resources to post-training support.

-- **Additional Office Hours.** Add an additional office hours session every two weeks to accomodate multiple timezones and provide more support. - _$5,000 per session_
+- **Extra Office Hours.** Add an additional office hours session every two weeks to accomodate multiple timezones and provide more personalized support. - _$5,000 per session_
 - **Pocket Guides.** Provide learners with my complete set of quick-reference guides and videos for use after the program. - _$3,000 for up to 25 students_
 - **Community Support.** Help students apply what they learn after the workshop ends with four weeks of chat-based community support. - _$5,000 for up to 25 students_